 A native of New York City, Stamberg earned a bachelor’s degree from Barnard College.
 She is the author of two books, and co-editor of a third.
 TALK: NPR’s Susan Stamberg Considers All Things chronicles her two decades with NPR.
 Every Night at Five: Susan Stamberg’s ALL THINGS CONSIDERED Book, was published in 1982 by Pantheon.
 Stamberg also co-edited The Wedding Cake in the Middle of the Road, published in 1992 by W. W. Norton.

-The lecture is sponsored by Friends of the Daura Gallery, School of Communication and the Arts, and the Lynchburg College Fine Arts and Lecture Series.
+The lecture is sponsored by Friends of the Daura Gallery, School of Communication and the Arts, and the University of Lynchburg Fine Arts and Lecture Series.